MP 40: Usage

 At the outbreak of World War II, the majority of German soldiers carried either Karabiner 98k rifles or MP 40s, both of which were regarded as the standard weapons of choice for an infantryman.

-However, later confrontations with Soviet troops such as the Battle of Stalingrad, where entire enemy units were armed with PPSh-41 submachine guns, the Germans found themselves out-gunned in short range urban combat which caused a shift in their tactics, and by the end of the war the MP 40 and its derivatives were sometimes issued to entire assault platoons.
+However, later confrontations with Soviet troops such as the Battle of Stalingrad, where entire enemy units were armed with PPSh-41 submachine guns, the Germans found themselves out-gunned in short range urban combat, which caused a shift in their tactics, and by the end of the war the MP 40 and its derivatives were sometimes issued to entire assault platoons.
+The soldiers of US Army were impressed with the MP 40's 9mm caliber.
+The 9mm didn't have as powerful recoil as the .45 ACP did.
+As the war progressed, Many American soldiers who were equipped with the .45 ACP Thompson or the M3 Grease Gun would swap for a captured MP 38, MP 40 or MP 41 whenever their submachine gun was in need of repair.
+Supplies of .45 ACP became difficult in long haul transportation from port cities to the front.
 Starting in 1943, the German military moved to replace both the Karabiner 98k rifle and MP 40 with the new, revolutionary StG 44.
 By the end of World War II in 1945, an estimated 1.1 million MP 40s had been produced of all variants.

 Post-war use

 During and after the end of World War II, many MP 40s were captured or surrendered (upwards of 200,000) to the Allies and were then redistributed to the paramilitary and irregular forces of some developing countries.
+Many were also sold in the black market as well and used in criminal gangs.
 The Norwegian army withdrew the MP 38 from use in 1975 but used the MP 40 for some years more.
 In particular, the Territorials (Heimevernet) used it until about 1990, when it was replaced by the Heckler & Koch MP5.

 During the Russian invasion of Ukraine, some surviving guns saw use by both Russian and Ukrainian forces.

 Variants

 MP 40/I

-The MP 40/I (sometimes erroneously called MP 40/II) was a modified version of the standard MP 40 with a dual side-by-side magazine holder (for a theoretical ammunition total of 64 rounds), designed for special operations troops on the Eastern Front to compensate for the Soviet PPSh-41's larger magazine capacity.
+The MP 40/I (sometimes erroneously called MP 40/II) was a modified version of the standard MP 40 with a dual side-by-side magazine holder (for an ammunition total of 64 rounds on hand), designed for troops on the Eastern Front to counter the Soviet PPSh-41's larger 71-round drum magazine capacity.
 However, the design proved unsuccessful due to weight and reliability issues.
-Authentic versions, in addition to the dual mag magazine well, also have a smaller buttpad and shortened ejector.
+In addition to the dual mag magazine well, the MP 40/I’s had a smaller buttpad, increased cutout of the receiver tubing for the larger magwell and a shortened ejector.